RayOInTech/RayOInTech/README.md

 ## Hi there!
 Welcome to RayOInTech 👋
-About ME:
-Masters Degree in Cybersecurity
+Masters Degree in Cybersecurity &
 Bachelor's Degree in Computer Programming
   - 🔭 Work with me on Encryption and Decryption Protocols
   - 🤔 I’m looking for help with Content Creation